Michigan Bucket List: Christmas Light Displays

 Drive-through light displays in Michigan

-1. Christmas at Crossroads, Flint: The Christmas at Crossroads Holiday Magic begins on November 25 and allows visitors to experience the holiday magic by seeing the thousands of lights around the village.
-The Crossroad village is also home to the Huckleberry Railroad where you can ride the holiday train and see even more lights.
+Christmas at Crossroads Holiday Magic, Flint: The Christmas at Crossroads Holiday Magic allows visitors to experience the holiday magic by seeing the thousands of lights around the village.
+The Crossroads Village is also home to the Huckleberry Railroad where you can ride the holiday train and see even more lights.
 There are also drive-through nights where you can experience the whole village and its lights from the warmth of your car.

-1. The Big Bright Light Show, Rochester: During the holiday season, downtown Rochester is decorated with over one million lights.
+The Big Bright Light Show, Rochester: During the holiday season, downtown Rochester is decorated with over one million lights.
 The lights line the local buildings and attract visitors from around the state.
 Driving through the downtown area is a must when looking for extravagant light displays but stopping in to support local businesses makes the experience more enjoyable.
-Downtown Rochester will begin being illuminated by lights starting on November 21.

-1. Nite Lites, Brooklyn: Open from Thanksgiving until New Years Eve, Nite Lights in Brooklyn offers five miles of twinkling holiday light displays.
-Drive through this light display with your car or view them from the Nite Lites express train to get the full holiday experience.
-If you want to be adventurous, sign up to walk the Nite Lites 5K and run or walk to see and experience the holiday light displays.
+Nite Lites, Brooklyn: Nite Lights offers five miles of twinkling holiday light displays, and does so for longer than any drive-through display on this list.
+Drive through with your car or view them from the Nite Lites express train to get the full holiday experience.

-1. Magic of Lights, Clarkston: Pine Knob Music Theatre turns into a winter wonderland over the holiday season with the dazzling Magic of Lights holiday light display.
+Magic of Lights, Clarkston: Pine Knob Music Theatre turns into a winter wonderland over the holiday season with the dazzling Magic of Lights holiday light display.
 Experience the magic of the holiday season and see your favorite holiday scenes with this sparkling drive through display.
-Magic of Lights is a great holiday tradition that families can participate it starting on November 18.

 Walk and hike-through light displays in Michigan

-1. Holiday Nights at Greenfield Village, Dearborn: During the holiday season, Greenfield Village becomes a winter wonderland.
+Holiday Nights at Greenfield Village, Dearborn: During the holiday season, Greenfield Village becomes a winter wonderland.
 Visitors can walk up and down main street to see the village decorated with glimmering lights and tinsel.
-Guests can also ride in a historic model T, ice skate, ride the carousel or view the firework display.
-Greenfield Village is the perfect place to visit this holiday season.
-Holiday Nights at Greenfield Village start on December 2.
+Guests can also ride in a historic model T, ice skate, ride the carousel or view the fireworks display.

-1. Glenlore Trails Aurora, Commerce Township: Different from other walk-through experiences, Glenlore Trails uses lights to create an illuminated, immersive winter light show in a forest.
+Glenlore Trails Aurora, Commerce Township: Different from other walk-through experiences, Glenlore Trails uses lights to create an illuminated, immersive winter light show in a forest.
 This over one-mile path uses lights and sounds to create a holiday story for families to follow on their walk in the wintery forest.
-Families can begin visiting Glenlore Trails on November 17.
+The one-mile walk lasts about an hour.
+Be sure to enjoy the activations by snapping some photos.

-1. Wild Lights at the Detroit Zoo, Detroit: The Detroit Zoo’s annual light festival is a holiday tradition for many families.
+Wild Lights at the Detroit Zoo, Detroit: The Detroit Zoo’s annual light festival is a holiday tradition for many families.
 Trees, buildings and sculptures across the zoo are illuminated with millions of lights.
 The zoo also has a long walk-through light tunnel that is a fan favorite of many light show visitors.
 The Detroit Zoo makes the holiday season fun for people of all ages.
-Zoo lights will begin on November 19.

-1. Frankenmuth’s Spectacular Musical Tree Show, Frankenmuth: A magical 40-foot-tall Christmas tree at the Frankenmuth Visitor’s Center is decked out with lights and ready to put on a musical show.
-Shows are free and play from Sundays to Thursdays from mid-November to mid-January.
+Frankenmuth’s Spectacular Musical Tree Show, Frankenmuth: A magical 40-foot-tall Christmas tree at the Frankenmuth Visitor’s Center is decked out with lights and ready to put on a musical show.
 When the tree is not putting on a show, there’s a changing light display to take in and other Christmas activities to enjoy in downtown Frankenmuth.

 A Healthier Michigan is sponsored by Blue Cross Blue Shield of Michigan, a nonprofit, independent licensee of the Blue Cross Blue Shield Association.